 Water the tray with the fine rose on the watering can again.

 with a sheet of glass or clear plastic.
 This step eliminates watering, speeds up germination and keeps pests away.
 If you don't cover the tray you will have to water carefully and keep the soil evenly moist (but not wet).
 Once the seedling emerge remove the glass.
 Place the tray in a shaded spot in the greenhouse.
-It is important to choose a place that is evenly warm and bright but not sunny.5.
-Transplant the seedlings:
+It is important to choose a place that is evenly warm and bright but not sunny.

 Once the seedlings have produced their second sets of leaves it is time to thin them out and transplant them into individual pots.
 Fill the pots with seed compost and poke a hole into it that is big enough for the roots.
 Loosen the soil in a corner of the tray and lift the seedlings out carefully.
 Insert the roots into the prepared hole, fill it up with compost and firm it carefully.
-Water well and don't forget to label your pots!6.
-Harden them off before planting them out.
+Water well and don't forget to label your pots!

 Grow on your new herb plants until they are big enough to go into their final positions.
 You can either plant them into the ground or into pots, window-boxes, etc.